Friedrich Gempp

-Friedrich Gempp (6 July 1873 – 21 April 1947) was a German army officer, who ultimately attained the rank of Major-General.
-He is credited as the founder and 1st Chief of the Intelligence Service (Abteilung Abwehr) of the Reichswehr in the Weimar Republic.
+Friedrich Gempp (6 July 1873 – 21 April 1947) was a German career army officer, who served in the Imperial German Army, the Reichswehr and the army of the Wehrmacht.
+He is credited as the founder and first chief of the intelligence service (Abwehr) of the Reichswehr in the Weimar Republic.
+Recalled to active service just before the outbreak of World War II, he returned to intelligence work and was promoted to Generalmajor.
+He was arrested by Soviet authorities at the end of the war and died in captivity.

 Biography

 Career in the Imperial Army and the Reichswehr

-Gempp joined the Army in 1893 as a one-year volunteer enlistee (Einjährig-Freiwilliger) in the 1st Lower Alsatian Infantry Regiment, No. 132.
-After acquiring his appointment to the officer corps, he served as a Battalion adjutant.
+Gempp was born in 1873 at Freiburg im Breisgau and joined the Royal Prussian Army in 1893 as a one-year volunteer (Einjährig-Freiwilliger) in the 132nd (1st Lower Alsatian) Infantry Regiment.
+After obtaining an appointment to the officer corps, he served as a battalion adjutant.
 From 1903 to 1906, he attended the Prussian Military Academy.
-He then served in the General Staff and as company commander in the 2nd Upper-Alsace Infantry Regiment No. 171.
-In 1913 he was assigned as an intelligence officer to the I Army Corps.
+He then served in the General Staff and as company commander in the 171st (2nd Upper-Alsatian) Infantry Regiment.
+In 1913, he was assigned as an intelligence officer to the I Army Corps.

-After the mobilization for World War I, he had the same function in the General Staff of the Eighth Army and the Ober Ost (Eastern Front).
-In 1915 he was promoted to major, and later in 1917 he was appointed to the Oberste Heeresleitung (Supreme Army Command) under Colonel Walter Nicolai, where he remained until its termination in October 1919.
+After the mobilization for World War I, Gempp had the same function in the general staff of the 8th Army and the Ober Ost (eastern front command).
+In 1915, he was promoted to Major, and later in 1917, he was appointed to the Oberste Heeresleitung (Supreme Army Command) under Oberst Walter Nicolai, where he remained until its termination in October 1919.

-In the spring of 1920, he was appointed lieutenant colonel (Oberstleutnant) in the reconstruction of a new military intelligence service in the new Reichswehr.
-He served in its statistical office until his retirement with the nominal grade of major general in June 1927.
+Gempp remained in the post-war Reichswehr, and in the spring of 1920, he was promoted to Oberstleutnant and assigned to the formation of a new military intelligence service.
+He served in its statistical office in the Ministry of the Reichswehr until his retirement with a brevet appointment to Generalmajor in June 1927.

-The Gempp report and service in the Second World War
+The Gempp report and service in World War II

-From 1928 to 1944, he wrote a monumental report on Geheimer Nachrichtendienst und Spionageabwehr des Heeres, (Secret Intelligence Service and Counterintelligence of the Army in the First World War) the so-called Gempp report.

-With the mobilization in 1939 for the Invasion of Poland, he was recalled to active service in the Intelligence Service (Abwehr) of the Oberkommando der Wehrmacht (OKW).
-He was assumed to be captured by the Soviet Army in 1945, and officially declared dead on 11 August 1946.
+From 1928 to 1944, Gempp wrote a monumental report on Geheimer Nachrichtendienst und Spionageabwehr des Heeres, (Secret Intelligence Service and Counterintelligence of the Army in the First World War), the so-called Gempp report.
+With the mobilization in 1939 for the invasion of Poland, he was recalled to active service with Abwehr, the intelligence service of the Oberkommando der Wehrmacht (OKW – the armed forced high command).
+He worked in its Ausland (foreign) intelligence department, was formally promoted to Generalmajor in February 1941 and remained in this post until his retirement in May 1943.
+During the war, he was awarded the War Merit Cross, 1st and 2nd class.
+Gempp was assumed to have been captured by the Soviet Army in 1945 at the end of the war, and he officially was declared dead on 11 August 1946.